 One day I received and email saying, “Jonas, just preach the Gospel and stay out of politics.”
 You may receive suggestions like this too from well-meaning friends and family.
 This was an interesting proposal that prompted many questions in my mind.
 What is politics, for example?
 Should believers stay out?
 Let’s examine the e-mailer’s recommendation a bit more.

-To essay his suggestion we need to pull together a definition of politics.
+To essay his suggestion, we need to pull together a definition of politics.
 Politics is not just voting in elections for a particular party candidate whether Democrat or Republican.
-The definition of politics is this: Governing the affairs of men.
+The meaning of politics is this: Governing the affairs of men.
 Everyone should take a moment to digest that definition.

 The word politics is often used interchangeably with local, state, federal, or international governments.
 That is a mistake because politics is not limited to those arenas alone.
 Politics, governing the affairs of men, is practiced in corporations, in the church, family, or any organization of men working toward a common goal.
 If politics is “governing the affairs of men” how can a citizen of the kingdom of God avoid the political realm?